kubernetes-csi/external-provisioner/README.md

 * `--volume-name-uuid-length`: Length of UUID to be added to `--volume-name-prefix`.
 Default behavior is to NOT truncate the UUID.

 * `--version`: Prints current external-provisioner version and quits.

+* `--prevent-volume-mode-conversion`: Prevents an unauthorized user from modifying the volume mode when creating a PVC from an existing VolumeSnapshot.
+Defaults to false.

 * All glog / klog arguments are supported, such as `-v <log level>` or `-alsologtostderr`.